By Matt Evans

 When it comes to losing weight, there's a long-standing adage that's always relevant: abs are made in the kitchen.
 You can do a four-week HIIT training plan and lots of running in an attempt to shed unwanted pounds and lose weight fast, but if your diet is working against you, you'll be fighting an uphill battle.

 To start adjusting your diet to help you lose weight, you'll want to look at simple food swaps backed by common sense and good diet.
 And one of the best ways to start is by eating more protein.
+You can save yourself some money as well, using our roundup of the best Black Friday protein deals.

 - Best protein powder for weight loss: kick-start your diet goals